 Only the river, which has flowed since the beginning of time, remains.
 It is the one constant in a full life, one of joy as well as tragedy and loss.

 The Old Man and His Browning

 Norman MacLean’s end of days are a lot like those of my father, whose hunting and fishing friends are now mostly all gone.
-My father will be 82 this year.
+My father turned 87 this year.